OldGnuts/Terrain3D_Layer_Tool/README.md

 ## 🔄 Data Flow & Processing Lifecycle

 To understand Terrain3DTools, one must follow the data as it transforms from high-level C# objects into low-level GPU commands.
 The system operates on a "Pull" architecture triggered by dirty states.
 There may be confusion about async operations here.
-In fact the nature of the architecture is synchronous, however some operations are ran synchrounsly.
+In fact the nature of the architecture is synchronous, however some operations are ran asynchrounsly.
 Internally a DAG is built, and that dictates how synchronous the flow of data is.
+It is more common when looking at profile that the system run synchronously, where batching is executed across many frames to reduce editor lag.
+This is a point of discussion, it will become obvious to anyone who understands the system.

 ### 1. The Trigger (Input & Scheduling)
 *   **User Action:** A user moves a `HeightLayer` or tweaks a `Mask` property.